apache/tomee/examples/jsf-managedBean-and-ejb/README.md

-Title: JSF

-## JSF App using managed-bean and ejb

-This is a simple web-app showing how to use dependency injection in JSF managed beans using TomEE.
+Title: JSF Application that uses managed-bean and ejb This is a simple web-app showing how to use dependency injection in JSF managed beans using TomEE.

 It contains a Local Stateless session bean (CalculatorImpl) which adds two numbers and returns the result.